 Classification: anthropomorphic werewolf.
 Location: scattered.

 The worgen is a breed of werewolf that stands on two legs and have much more humanoid features than do normal werewolves, though their faces generally remain entirely lupine.
 Average height would be about 6 and a half to 7 feet tall, broad-shouldered and thick-furred, with shorter tails than their brethren.
-Many stay in these forms in well-hidden 'Tribes', instead of traditional packs.
+While some possess an additional human form, others do not.
+Regardless, many opt to stay in these forms in well-hidden 'Tribes', instead of traditional packs.
 These Tribes are very ritualistic, and many a worgen will be seen sporting tattoos across their chests and shoulders, fur died a deep black.
 Female worgens are less inclined to join these tribes, however, and many will be seen on the streets of Albronel looking for mercenary work wearing elven- or dwarven-made armor.

 Classification: variable werewolf.
 Location: primarily cold, snowy regions; though can be found anywhere.